TREASURIES-U.S. yields tumble as Europe gas fears drive safe-haven buying

 By Herbert Lash

-NEW YORK, July 26 (Reuters) - U.S. Treasury yields fell sharply on Tuesday, driven by a flight to safety following the latest supply cuts in gas supply from Russia in Europe and growing concerns about a U.S. economic slowdown after Walmart's profit warning.
+NEW YORK, July 26 (Reuters) - U.S. Treasury yields trended lower on Tuesday, driven by a flight to safety following the latest supply cuts in gas supply from Russia to Europe and growing concerns about a U.S. economic slowdown as seen in Walmart's profit warning.

-The spread in yields on two- and 10-year Treasury notes US2US10=RR, indicating a likely recession when the short-end yield is higher than the long end, has been inverted for more than two weeks and widened further at -26.1 basis points.
+The yield differential in two- and 10-year Treasury notes US2US10=RR, seen as a recession signal when the short-end yield is higher than the long end, has been inverted for more than two weeks and widened a bit further at -25.7 basis points.

-Another closely watched part of the yield curve, the gap between three-month bills and 10-year notes US3MUS10Y=TWEB narrowed to 21.1 basis points, down from a spread of 118.51 at the close on July 1.
+Another closely watched part of the yield curve, the gap between three-month bills and 10-year notes US3MUS10Y=TWEB, narrowed to 27.1 basis points, down from a spread of 118.51 at the close on July 1.
 An inversion could spell recession.

-Bond yields were lower across the U.S. yield curve, tracking the earlier move in their European counterparts.

 Russia tightened its gas squeeze on Monday.
 Gazprom GAZP.MM said supplies through the Nord Stream 1 pipeline to Germany would drop to just 20% of capacity.

-The supply crunch and calls for energy rationing are likely to tip the euro currency bloc into recession, while keeping inflation high.
+The supply crunch and calls for energy rationing are likely to tip the euro currency bloc into recession, while inflation remains high.

 Price